What is the Senate filibuster? And why the calls to change it?

 President Biden is expected to call for a carveout to the Senate rule Tuesday.

 With the issue of voting rights and election reform heating up in the wake of the Jan.
-6 Capitol attack anniversary and ahead of the 2022 midterms, Democrats are calling for a carveout to a Senate procedure they say is vital to preserving American democracy.
+6 Capitol attack anniversary and ahead of the 2022 midterms, Democrats are looking to change a Senate rule in order to pass legislation they say is vital to preserving American democracy.

-Republicans, meanwhile, have warned even a single exception to the Senate 60-vote threshold to advance legislation -- a rule known as the filibuster -- would be dangerous to democracy and the rights of whichever party is in the minority (although both parties have used the so-called "nuclear option" in the last decade -- requiring just 51 votes to confirm Supreme Court nominees, for example).
+Republicans, meanwhile, have warned even a single exception to the Senate 60-vote threshold to advance legislation -- a rule known as the filibuster -- would be dangerous to democracy and the rights of whichever party is in the minority (although both parties have used the so-called "nuclear option" in the last decade -- requiring 51 votes to confirm all executive branch and judicial nominees, for example).

 With Senate Republicans using the filibuster to block two key voting bills -- the Freedom to Vote Act and the John Lewis Voting Rights Advancement Act -- a top priority for Democrats and President Joe Biden remains stalled in an evenly split 50-50 Senate.